camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 If you don't want to use this module, you can skip this section.
 However, please note that you may need to adjust the following instructions to remove references to this module.

-If you choose not to use this module, you'll need to either provide a managed ElasticSearch or OpenSearch service or use the internal deployment in Kubernetes.
+If you choose not to use this module, you'll need to either provide a managed Elasticsearch or OpenSearch service or use the internal deployment by the Camunda Helm chart in Kubernetes.
 :::

-The OpenSearch module creates an OpenSearch domain intended to be used by the Camunda platform.
-OpenSearch is a powerful alternative to ElasticSearch.
-For more information on how to use OpenSearch with Camunda, refer to the [Camunda documentation](./self-managed/setup/guides/using-existing-opensearch/).
+The OpenSearch module creates an OpenSearch domain intended for Camunda platform.
+OpenSearch is a powerful alternative to Elasticsearch.
+For more information on using OpenSearch with Camunda, refer to the [Camunda documentation](./self-managed/setup/guides/using-existing-opensearch/).

 :::note Available since Camunda 8.4